reactjs/rfcs/text/0000-static-lifecycle-methods.md

 ### `componentWillMount`

-This method will log a deprecation warning in development mode recommending that users use the new static `prefetch` method instead.
+This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillMount` or use the new static `prefetch` method instead.
 It will be removed entirely in version 17.

 ### `componentWillUpdate`

-This method will log a deprecation warning in development mode recommending that users use the new static `prefetch` method instead.
+This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillUpdate` or use the new static `prefetch` method instead.
 It will be removed entirely in version 17.

 ### `componentWillReceiveProps`

-This method will log a deprecation warning in development mode recommending that users use the new static `deriveStateFromProps` method instead.
+This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillReceiveProps` or use the new static `deriveStateFromProps` method instead.
 It will be removed entirely in version 17.

 # Drawbacks

 The current component lifecycle hooks are familiar and used widely.
 This proposed change will introduce a lot of churn within the ecosystem.
 I hope that we can reduce the impact of this change through the use of codemods, but it will still require a manual review process and testing.

-This change is **not backwards compatible**.
-It will require library maintainers to drop support for older versions of React in order to support the future component API.
+This change is **not fully backwards compatible**.
+Libraries will need to drop support for older versions of React in order to use the new, static API.
 Unfortunately, I believe this is unavoidable in order to safely transition to an async-compatible world.

 # Alternatives